David Anderson

 David Anderson on SoundBetter

 My home studio is configured in an "always connected" style, meaning every instrument and microphone has a dedicated analog signal chain and is always ready to record at the click of a mouse.
-This allows me to work very fast and intuitively focusing purely on the music.
+This allows me to work very fast and intuitively focusing purely on your music.
 I also design and build my own analog outboard gear that is specially fitted to my needs including tube mic preamps, passive EQs, and plenty of compressors.

 13 Reviews